Owner Frequently Asked Questions (FAQ)

 Note: AHRN, the Automated Housing Referral Network site, www.AHRN.com - is a unique Department Of Defense rental website designed for service/military members moving around the country in search of a rental home at their new duty assignment.

 Stars & Stripes Homes uses the most up-to-date, advanced, Mobile Responsive Technology for

 its website - www.StarsAndStripesHomes.com.
 This technology is an approach to web design that provides an optimal customer viewing and interaction experience - easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices (from desktop/laptop computer monitors to smart phones, Ipads, and other mobile phones).
 Websites designed using Mobile Responsive Technology adapt the layout to the viewing environment by using fluid, proportion-based grids and flexible images.
 Bottomline - a better customer experience accessing information on available rentals and processing tenant applications!

 (B) Signage.
 We will place a Stars & Stripes Homes, Inc. sign in your yard or window as appropriate.

 (C) Walk-Ins.
 Face-to-face meeting with walk-in customers.
-Stars & Stripes Homes has a bricks and mortar location!
-We receive numerous walk-in's due to our main office's unique location across from Buckley Air Force Base, our sister office location across from the Cherry Creek High School in the Denver Tech Center, our sister office in Parker, and our close association with government tenants and organizations, and proximity to University of Colorado Hospital Complex @ Fitzsimons, and the Denver Federal Center in Lakewood,
+Stars & Stripes Homes has a bricks and mortar location in Aurora!
+We receive walk-in's due to our office's proximity to Buckley Air Force Base, the Denver Tech Center and our close association with government tenants and organizations and proximity to University of Colorado Hospital Complex @ Fitzsimons, and the Denver Federal Center in Lakewood.

 You get what you pay for.
 There are no upfront fees!
 We earn our pay when we find a qualified tenant, have a signed lease and received rent and the tenant has moved into your home!